 What Is The Difference Between the Ground Floor And the Mezzanine Floor?

-The primary difference between a ground floor and a mezzanine floor lies in their position within a building.
+The primary difference between a ground floor and these floors lies in their position within a building.
 The ground floor is the lowest level and encompasses the entire footprint, serving as the building's base.
-In contrast, a mezzanine floor is an intermediate level, typically constructed as a partial floor that does not extend across the entire building footprint.
+In contrast, this floor is an intermediate level, typically constructed as a partial floor that does not extend across the entire building footprint.
 Mezzanines often create additional space within a structure without adding full stories.

 What Is The Advantage Of Mezzanine Floor?

-Advantage of mezzanine floor will increase the space utilisation within an existing structure, maximising vertical space without the need for extensive construction.
+Advantage of these floors will increase the space utilisation within an existing structure, maximising vertical space without the need for extensive construction.

 Increase Space Utilisation